jrnewell/gulp-min-map/README.md

 Default: true

 Rewrite the input HTML files so the src uses the min files.
 Otherwise, the HTML file is left as is.

+### appendRev
+Type: bool<br/>
+Default: false

+If true, appends a query string '?=rev=@@hash' to the end of the css or js file name when rewriting the HTML files.
+This format is compatible with the [https://github.com/bustardcelly/gulp-rev-append](gulp-rev-append) plugin for cache busting.
+Run after you have minified, concatenated, etc. your css and js files appropriately.

 ## License